thetredev/cppargparse/README.md

 # C++ ArgParse: command line parsing made simple

 C++ ArgParse is an open source header-only C++ library.
 Due to the core's heavy usage of template magic, the library can expose a very easy-to-use interface, so you as an application developer only have to care about the good stuff.
+Think Python's [argparse](https://docs.python.org/3/library/argparse.html).

 [![Build Status](https://travis-ci.org/backraw/cppargparse.svg?branch=master)](https://travis-ci.org/backraw/cppargparse)